 Litigation - The Company has been named as a defendant in various legal actions, substantially all of which are arbitrations.
 In view of the inherent difficulty of predicting the outcome of such matters, particularly in cases in which claimants seek substantial or indeterminate damages, the Company cannot predict with certainty what the eventual loss or range of loss related to such matters will be.
 The Company recognizes a legal liability when it believes it is probable a liability has occurred and the amount can be reasonably estimated.
+If some amount within a range of loss appears at the time to be a better estimate than any other amount within the range, the Company accrues that amount.
+When no amount within the range is a better estimate than any other amount, however, the Company accrues the minimum amount in the range.

-Other Commitments - As of December 31, 2011, the Company had received collateral primarily in connection with client margin loans with a market value of approximately \$350.2 million, which it can sell or repledge.
-Of this amount, approximately \$32.7 million has been pledged or sold as of December 31, 2011; \$18.4 million was pledged with client-owned securities to the Options Clearing Corporation as collateral to secure client obligations related to options positions, and \$14.3 million was loaned to the National Securities Clearing Corporation ("NSCC") through participation in its Stock Borrow Program.
-Additionally, approximately \$145.0 million are held at banks in connection with unutilized secured margin lines of credit; these securities may be used as collateral for loans from these banks.
-Remaining client collateral of \$172.5 million has not been re-pledged or sold, and as of December 31, 2011 there are no restrictions that materially limit the Company's ability to re-pledge or sell the remaining client collateral.
+Other Commitments - As of December 31, 2012, the Company had received collateral primarily in connection with client margin loans with a market value of approximately \$375.8 million, which it can sell or repledge.
+Of this amount, approximately \$41.5 million has been pledged or sold as of December 31, 2012; \$22.2 million was pledged with client-owned securities to the Options Clearing Corporation as collateral to secure client obligations related to options positions, and \$19.3 million was loaned to the NSCC through participation in its Stock Borrow Program.
+Additionally, approximately \$40.3 million are held at banks in connection with unutilized secured margin lines of credit; these securities may be used as collateral for loans from these banks.
+The remainder of \$294.0 million has not been re-pledged or sold and as of December 31, 2012 there are no restrictions that materially limit the Company's ability to re-pledge or sell the remaining \$334.3 million of client collateral.

 As part of its brokerage operations, the Company periodically enters into when-issued and delayed delivery transactions on behalf of its clients.
-Settlement of these transactions after December 31, 2011, did not have a material impact on the Company's statement of financial condition.
+Settlement of these transactions after December 31, 2012 did not have a material impact on the Company's statement of financial condition.

-In August 2007, pursuant to agreements with a large global insurance company, the Company began providing brokerage, clearing and custody services on a fully disclosed basis; offering its investment advisory programs and platforms; and providing technology and additional processing and related services to its financial advisors and clients.
-In January 2012, the two parties entered into a new agreement with a term of 8 years.
-Termination fees could be material and may be payable by a terminating or breaching party depending on the specific cause leading to termination.
+The Company provides brokerage, clearing and custody services on a fully disclosed basis, offers its investment advisory programs and platforms and provides technology and additional processing and related services to the advisors of a broker-dealer subsidiary of a large global insurance company and their clients under a multi-year agreement.
+Termination fees may be payable by a terminating or breaching party depending on the specific cause of termination.

-11. Employee Benefit Plans
+11. Employee Benefit Plan

 The Company has a 401(k) defined contribution plan.
 All employees meeting minimum age and length of service requirements are eligible to participate.
 The Company has an employer matching program whereby employer contributions are made to the 401(k) plan in an amount equal to 30% of the first 10% of the amount designated by the employee for withholding from their total compensation.
-At December 31, 2011, the Company has accrued an additional match equal to 10% of the first 10% of an employee's designated deferral of their eligible compensation.
+At December 31, 2012, the Company has accrued an additional match equal to 10% of the first 10% of an employee's designated deferral of their eligible compensation.
 Employees are eligible for matching contributions after completing one year of service.